lordtecnetos/vx/README.md

   ```
   # minimum command, extracts all subtitles from one video to current directory with name of video file
   $ vx tracks video.mkv

   # or, from multiple files
   $ vx tracks *.mkv

   # extracts all subtitles from video1 and video2 to current directory
   $ vx tracks video1.mkv video2.mkv

-  # extracts all subtitles from the files with 'mkv' extension in current directory to subtitles directory
+  # extracts all subtitles from files with 'mkv' extension in current directory to default directory 'subtitles'
   $ vx tracks *.mkv --dir

   # extracts all subtitles from video to ~/Downloads directory